Torres del Paine W Trek Complete Guide – Updated 2019

 The Torres del Paine W Trek is one of the most famous hikes in the world – and for good reason!
 It is absolutely breathtaking from beginning to end.
 However, you must prepare properly for this hike in order to ensure you have the best experience.
-BOOKING CAMPSITES IN ADVANCE IN NOW REQUIRED (July 2017), keep reading to find out how to do this and avoid the disappointment of being turned away when you arrive to Puerto Natales.
+BOOKING CAMPSITES IN ADVANCE IS NOW REQUIRED (as of July 2017), keep reading to find out how to do this and avoid the disappointment of being turned away when you arrive in Puerto Natales.

 Small parts of the park can be done with day hikes, but to even scrape the surface you will need at least a few days of trekking and camping to complete the famous Torres del Paine “W” trek (and if you have the time the entire “O” trail can be done in 9 days).

-So let’s assume you already are aware of what the park has to offer (you can refer to another post on our blog about our experience), now it’s time to talk planning.
+So let’s assume you already are aware of what the Torres del Paine w trek has to offer (you can refer to another post on our blog about our experience), now it’s time to talk planning.
 As of September 2016, it’s required to have a booking for every night you plan to stay in the park.
 Unfortunately, the information online can be confusing and requires you to read many blogs and sites to understand and plan your trip.
-In this post I want to explain every detail of the planning process including the newly required bookings.
+In this post, I want to explain every detail of the planning process including the newly required bookings.
 If you do not book well in advance you will run the risk of not being able to camp in the park, we have met many travelers that this was the case for them.

-The first thing you will need to do is decide how much time you have – our trek was 4 nights 5 days and we completed the W trek.
+The first thing you will need to do is decide how much time you have – our trek was 4 nights 5 days and we completed the Torres del Paine W trek.
 I believe this should be the minimum amount of time to spend in the park.
 The Torres del Paine W trek covers the most popular areas of the park and is about 80km in total distance.
-It takes you to the Grey glacier, the French valley, and the famous Las Torres .
+It takes you to the Grey Glacier, the French Valley, and the famous Las Torres.

 The “W” trek can be completed East to West or opposite.
 We did the trek West to East and found this way to be the most popular route mainly due to the fact you can spend your last morning at the Las Torres for the sunrise (which is amazing).
 We were on a budget so we camped at the cheapest campsites available while keeping the lengths of the treks each day reasonable.
 Keep reading for our recommended Torres del Paine W trek route.

-All campsites and accommodation should be booked online at least one month in advance, but ideally 3 months if you are planning on arriving in peak season (between November and February which are the summer months and is when the whole park will be open as weather forces closures in the winter months.)
+All campsites and accommodation should be booked online as soon as possible to avoid disappointment if you are planning on arriving in the peak season (between November and February which are the summer months and is when the whole park will be open as weather forces closures in the winter months.)

 These campsites must be booked at 3 different companies’ websites:

-CONAF (http://www.parquetorresdelpaine.cl/en/)is the company in charge of looking after the park and they offer the free campsites, unfortunately some of the free campsites are closed but you can still do the W circuit with only 2 paid campsites.
+CONAF (http://www.parquetorresdelpaine.cl/en/) is the company in charge of looking after the park and they offer the free campsites, unfortunately, some of the free campsites are closed with Camp Torres being the latest casualty but you can still do the W circuit with only 3 paid campsites.
 The cheaper campsites and the free ones always book fast so it is essential if you are on a budget to book in advance!

 Torres del Paine Route – The Ideal W Trek on a Budget

-We went the route which is the cheapest by far and has the most even distances to walk each day.
+We went the route which is the cheapest by far and has the evenest distances to walk each day.
 It also is best for viewing the sunrise at the Torres on your last day!
+Prices are for campsites only.

-1st Night – Refugio Grey (5,000 clp per person for camping) BOOK HERE
+1st Night – Refugio Grey 9 USD per person per night

-3rd Night – Campamento Frances (7,500 clp per person for camping) BOOK HERE
+3rd Night – Campamento Frances 22 USD per person per night

 Getting to the Park

-We started our trek leaving from our hostel (Yagan House) at 7am to walk to the bus terminal where you catch a bus to the park.
+We started our Torres del Paine W trek leaving from our hostel (Yagan House) at 7 am to walk to the bus terminal where you catch a bus to the park.
 The bus ticket should be purchased the night before your departure to the park for 13,000 clp at the bus terminal or from any hostel or rental shop for 15,000 clp (if your ticket is cheaper than 13,000 clp it could be a fake.)
 The ticket is an open return ticket, which you need in order to get back from the park (you can’t buy your bus ticket back to Puerto Natales in the park so don’t lose your return ticket.)

 1st Stop – Refugio Grey